 Recreational drug abuse isn’t the only way an Ambien addiction can form.
 It can be caused by overuse of a prescription and mixing a prescription with other CNS depressants like alcohol.

-However, if a loved one is struggling with Ambien dependence or if they’ve started abusing sleep aids, there may be some telltale signs, including:
+However if a loved one is struggling with Ambien dependance or if they’ve started abusing sleep aids, there may be some telltale signs including:

 Since Ambien was approved for use in sleep disorder treatment, the U.S. Food and Drug Administration (FDA) has altered the recommended dosage of the drug, especially for women.
 They have required that manufacturers put updated dosage recommendation on the label because Ambien can potentially cause serious impairment the morning after it’s used if the dose is high enough.
 In some cases, Ambien impairment can be present even if you feel wide awake.